 Building your own balanced scorecard

 There are multiple ways to create and visualize your balanced scorecard.
-Consider starting with a basic balanced scorecard template or build your own from scratch.
+You can start with a basic balanced scorecard template or build your own from scratch.
 Customize it to your needs and do what works best for you.

 Once you have your balanced scorecard template ready, you can start filling in the blanks.